George Chapman (party president)

 Sir George Alan Chapman (born 13 April 1927) is a New Zealand accountant, businessman and company director.
 He was president of the National Party from 1973 to 1982.

 Early life

-He was born in the Trentham Military Camp, Trentham where his ex-British Army father was chief armourer.
+Chapman was born on 13 April 1927 in the Trentham Military Camp, Trentham, where his ex-British Army father was chief armourer.
 His parents were Thomas "Tom" George Chapman and Winifred "Wyn" Jordan Chapman.
 He was educated at Trentham Primary School, Hutt Valley High School and Victoria University of Wellington.

 Political career

 Chapman joined the National Party in 1948, and was chairman of the Young Nationals for two years, electorate secretary (1953–58) and chairman (1960–66) of Heretaunga, Wellington Division chairman (1966–73), Dominion Councillor (1964–85), and was party vice-president between 1966 and 1973.
 In 1971, he challenged the incumbent, Ned Holt, for the presidency of the National Party but lost the vote.
 He was elected president of the National Party in 1973 and held that role until 1982, and was described as "one of the National Party's most influential presidents" by political historian Barry Gustafson.

 He was an Upper Hutt borough councillor from 1952 to 1955 and served as deputy mayor between 1953 and 1955.

 In 1977, Chapman was awarded the Queen Elizabeth II Silver Jubilee Medal, and in the 1982 Queen's Birthday Honours he was appointed a Knight Bachelor, for political and public services.